Jarl-Bjoern/Yggdrasil/README.md

         - `Tools Overview`
         - `Tools Usage`
         - `Useful Provided Functions`
-  - New categories was added:
-    - Development:
-      - `source code analysis`
-      - `reverse engineering`
-      - `exploit development`
-  - New aliases was added:
+  - New Parameters:
-    - `kali-repo-switch` has been integrated, which can be used to switch between the two repositories `kali-rolling` and `kali-last-snapshot`.
-    - `ls_old` was added to use the old `ls` instead of `exa`.
-    - `sslyze` was added to scan tls with all parameters (thx to `@HomeSen`).
-  - New parameter `-sI` was integrated to skip the installation way to use e.g. the hardening or custom configs
+    - `-sI` was integrated to skip the installation way to use e.g. the hardening or custom configs.

 <div align="center">